 Hosted layer dependencies

 Hosted layers have dependencies on the items from which you create them.
-For example, if you publish a hosted feature layer from a shapefile you uploaded, you cannot delete the shapefile until you delete the hosted feature layer.
+For example, if you publish a hosted feature layer from a shapefile you uploaded, deleting the shapefile will prevent you from performing such operations as overwriting the hosted feature layer.
 If you publish a hosted feature layer from ArcGIS Desktop, a service definition file is created and added to My Content.
 You cannot delete the service definition file until you delete the hosted feature layer.

 Similarly, if you publish other hosted layers from a hosted feature layer, you create a dependency between the layers.
 You can publish all of the following from a primary hosted feature layer: